Skip to main content

 How to add variables to your template

-- Click on the page where you want to add a variable.
+1. In the template editor, click where you want to add a variable.

 View the steps in the gif below! 👇

-Now you know how to create a template in Confluence, you can enjoy benefits like better team cooperation, improved communication, and best of all - taking back your time!
+Now you know how to create a template in Confluence, you can help your team improve collaboration, communicate more clearly, and spend less time on repetitive tasks!

 Written by